scimma/astrodash-web/astrodash-docs/docs/api/errors.md

     { "detail": "Model with ID 'abc123' not found." }
     { "detail": "Template not found for SN type 'Ia' and age bin '2 to 6'." }
     { "detail": "Element 'Xe' not found in line list." }
+    { "detail": "Spectrum with ID 'abc123' not found." }
+    { "detail": "File not found: /path/to/file.txt" }
     ```

 - 409 Conflict